shanecoen/code-institute-portfolio-1/README.md

 ### Site Structure:

 Shaco Adventures consists of four seperate pages i.e. Home page, Colombia, Peru and Contact page.
-The home page is the default landing page and all other pages are easily accessible from here via links on the navigation bar and large call to action buttons located futher down the page.
+The home page is the default landing page and all other pages are easily accessible from here via links on the navigation bar and large call to action buttons located further down the page.
 The navigation bar and buttons are present on all four pages so navigation from one page to another is always accessible.

 ### Design Choices: